 How long is the MA program?

 Residency requirement for the MA degree: Three full-time terms of residency, one of which can be the Summer Term.
-Most students are able to complete the MA requirements in one calendar year.
+Students are expected to complete the MA requirements in one calendar year.

 How long is the PhD program?

 Students typically complete the PhD program in five to six years.
 It will vary depending upon subfield and specialty.

 What funding is available at McGill for incoming graduate students?

 Economics Department.
 Financial assistance from the Department of Economics most often comes in the form of a teaching or research assistantship.
 Every year a few outstanding applicants are awarded scholarships by the Faculty of Arts or Graduate and Postdoctoral Studies.
 Neither the University nor most external granting agencies provide financial support for Qualifying Year students.

 For Canadians.
 The Social Science and Humanities Research Council of Canada (SSHRC) provides both master’s and doctoral funding to Canadian students on a competitive basis.
 If you are eligible, please apply.
 The deadline for applications varies depending on your current or most recent university attended but is normally in September.
 The Fonds de recherche du Québec sur la société et la culture (FQRSC) provides master’s and doctoral funding for Québec residents.

 Other.
 The Fellowships and Awards Section of the Graduate and Postdoctoral Studies website provides information on many sources of support for Canadian and non-Canadian students, both new to McGill University and continuing.
 Further information on these and other sources of funding can be found in the Graduate Fellowships and Awards Calendar and on the GPS website.
 GPS can also be reached by email.

 Is there any financial aid for international students?
 Will the aid cover the tuition?